 I recently had the opportunity to attend a talk given by Nicholas Hunt-Walker.
-Nick is a former astronomy grad student from the University of Washington, who now works as a web application developer for Starbucks HQ.
+Nick is a former astronomy grad student from the University of Washington, as well as an investor with one of the best trading app Ireland has, who now works as a web application developer for Starbucks HQ.
 During his time in academia and his transition into the tech industry, he spent a fair amount of time thinking about how to make the most out of his personal finances and how to share that knowledge with others.
 This article condensed version of a 90 minute long talk that he recently gave.
 Note: the information presented here is intended for a US audience.
 Some of the ideas (particularly with debt management) may not be applicable elsewhere.

 Setting a Budget

 For many of us, grad school is the first time in your career that you will receive a steady, regular income.
 Given the massive amount of new tasks and responsibilities that grad students are expected to take on, it can be dangerously easy to ignore your spending habits.
 Sitting down and figuring out where all of your money is going can be hard, but doing so means that you have one less thing to worry about during an already busy and stressful time in your life.

 To start, you should figure out exactly how much income you receive each month.
 This is an important number to have in your head, as your employer can sometimes make mistakes with your paycheck that might go unnoticed (and uncorrected) unless you say something.
 Once you know how much money you have to work with, you should write down all of your monthly expenses that you absolutely have to pay.
 These include things like rent, your electricity/heating bill, and your cell phone bill.